iewnfod/CAIE_Code/README.md

 - `branch`

   - `stable`: Updates are slow, but the most stable.
-  - `nightly`: This branch will update once a day.
-Early adopters can try this branch, please actively report the issue.
+  - `nightly`: Early adopters can try this branch, please actively report the issue.
   - `dev`: The latest version of CPC may contain many untested functions.

   > This setting needs to be run `cpc -u` once for it to take effect.